Fentanyl Abuse today is one of the most polarizing topics regarding modern-day drug abuse.

 Fentanyl Properly Prescribed

 Pharmaceutical Fentanyl has its applications, currently still being used in medical facilities to manage severe pain as well as in end-of-life palliative care.
 It has also been used as an anesthetic.
 It can be injected into the patient, and it is available as a Nasal Spray.
-There are also transdermal Patches that can be prescribed as well.
+There are also transdermal Patches that can be Assigned as well.

 Since its creation in 1960 by Physician and Pharmaceutical Researcher Paul Janssen, it has been widely used to treat countless individuals who are suffering from breakthrough pain (usually those who are suffering symptoms from cancer).
-When hospitals prescribe Pharmaceutical Fentanyl and monitor the dosage and the effects, addiction is uncommon.
+When hospitals prescribe Pharmaceutical Fentanyl and monitor the dosage and the effects, addiction is rare.

 When it comes to breakthrough pain or severe pain that erupts while a patient is already medicated with a painkiller, Fentanyl can act as a significant pain reliever alongside a patient’s pre-existing pain medication.